Javascript add property to object

 game['steamRating'] = 9

-game[newProperty] = genreList
+game[newProperty] = genreList // dynamic key from a variable

 console.log(game)